oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/introduction/introduction.md

 Estimated Time: 1 hour 30 minutes

-### What Will You Learn?

-In this workshop, you will learn how to:

-* Provision Oracle Integration 3 in Oracle Cloud Infrastructure
-* How to enable the File Server in Oracle Integration 3 instance.
-* Provision Oracle Autonomous Database in Oracle Cloud Infrastructure
-* Learn several Integrations specific concepts
-* Creating Connections
-* Design a Scheduled Integration Flow
-* Test and Monitor Integration Flow

-### What Do You Need?

-* An Oracle Free Tier or Paid Cloud Account.
-* A Chrome browser.

 ### What is Oracle Integration 3?

 Integration is a fundamental part of your digital business development.
 It involves connecting on-premises applications and cloud applications and services.
 Oracle Integration makes it easy to connect your applications and automate end-to-end processes such as procure to pay, inquiry to order, and hire to retire.